avichalp/ethernaut-ctf/README.md

 ### [Recovery](https://github.com/avichalp/ethernaut-ctf/blob/master/src/main/ctf/ethernaut/recovery.cljs)

 Contract addresses are deterministic.
 You need the Creator's address and nonce to compute the deployed address.
+The address is the sha3 hash of the RLP encoding of the list `[address of sender, nonce]`

 ```python
 >>> import rlp, sha3